 Trigger Point Dry Needling in Parkway, MO | Axes Physical Therapy

-Many of our patients come to us as their last resort because, after all sorts of medication and other treatments, they still just can’t find relief.
-At Axes, our professional and knowledgeable physical and occupational in Parkway, MO work with you as a team to design a personalized treatment plan that research and experience tells us is effective.
-We’ve committed our practice to getting the best results for our clients and getting you back to the activities you love most, whether that be sliding into home plate, biking through the park, or just being able to wake up, go to sleep, and in between do what you want to do without feeling any pain.
-Reach out to a professional Parkway, MO physical therapist online or call the location closest to you.
+Many of our patients come to us after months or even years of pain and mobility issues that just won’t go away, even after extensive treatment.
+At Axes, our licensed and knowledgeable physical in Parkway, MO act as part of your team to implement a personalized treatment plan that we’ve seen be successful with our own eyes.
+We’ve dedicated our practice to positive patient outcomes and getting you back to the activities you love most, whether that backward kicks on a soccer field, taking a morning job, or just being able to go about your day without feeling any pain.
+Get in touch with a professional Parkway, MO physical therapist online or call the location most convenient for you.